herminiogg/OC-RSMD-10/implementation-reports/IMPLEMENTATION-SHEXML.md

-This is the report of the RSMD guidelines implementation for the [ShExML engine](https://github.com/herminiogg/ShExML) including the before assesment, the list of taken actions and the after assesment
+This is the report of the RSMD guidelines implementation for the [ShExML engine](https://github.com/herminiogg/ShExML) including the pre-assesment, the list of taken actions and the post-assesment

 # Before